noahehall/theBookOfNoah/linux/docker/docker.md

   - transport layer security
   - provides endpoint identifications, message integrity and message privacy
-  - implemented at a layer below http and is what provides the S in https -
+  - implemented at a layer below http and is what provides the S in https
+    - uses port 443 instead of 80
+    - requires a signed certificate and private key files
+    - the host name of the server and the proxy configuration must match the one use dto create the certificate
+      - if using a reverse proxy for TLs termination
+  -

 ```sh